Skip to main content

 Diabetic foot ulcers

 Foot ulcers and infections are common in people with diabetes.
-Dr. Hope says cephalexin can be used to treat these infections, especially when they are caused by common strains of Staphylococcus bacteria.
+Dr. Hope says cephalexin can be used to treat these infections, especially when they are mild and caused by common strains of Staphylococcus bacteria.

 Browse drugs A-Z: